Categories:

 INTEC Center for Gender Studies recommends implementing a gender equality policy at all educational levels

-SANTO DOMINGO. - The Center for Gender Studies Instituto Tecnológico de Santo Domingo (CEG-INTEC) advocated by design and implementation of a gender equality policy at all levels and educational modalities en Dominican Republic.
+SANTO DOMINGO. - The Center for Gender Studies Instituto Tecnológico de Santo Domingo (CEG-INTEC) advocated by design and the implementation of a gender equality policy at all levels and educational modalities en Dominican Republic.

 In a press conference held for the commemoration of the International Women's Day and the INTEC Equality Month, Desiree del Rosario, coordinator of CEG-INTEC, indicated that educational centers have the responsibility to actively contribute to reversing social problems linked to gender inequality.